Bruce Hoffman: Awards

-In November 1994, the director of Central Intelligence awarded Hoffman the United States Intelligence Community Seal Medallion the highest level of commendation given to a non-government employee, which recognizes sustained superior performance of high value that distinctly benefits the interests and national security of the United States.
+In November 1994, the director of Central Intelligence awarded Hoffman the United States Intelligence Community Seal Medallion—the highest level of commendation given to a non-government employee which recognizes work that distinctly benefits the interests and national security of the United States.

 In 1998, Hoffman became the first recipient of the Santiago Grisolía Chair and first winner of the Prize for Excellence in the Study of Violence award by Queen Sofia Centre for the Study of Violence, Valencia, Spain.

-He was a World Economic Forum Fellow (2003-2005); an honorary degree recipient and inductee into the Garfield Society from Hiram College, Hiram, Ohio in 2006; and, was a fellow and C. V. Starr Distinguished Visitor at the American Academy of Berlin, Germany that same year.
+Hoffman was a World Economic Forum Fellow (2003-2005); an honorary degree recipient and inductee into the Garfield Society from Hiram College, Hiram, Ohio in 2006; and, was a fellow and C. V. Starr Distinguished Visitor at the American Academy of Berlin, Germany that same year.
 In 2016, Hoffman was awarded the Harriet Buescher Lawrence '34 Prize to Connecticut College Alumni for Leadership or Inspiring Others for Good Through Direct Service by the Connecticut College Alumni Association, New London, CT.
 In May 2021, Georgetown University's School of Foreign Service Academic Council gave Hoffman the School of Foreign Service Faculty of the Year Award.
 He played goalkeeper in 1979 and 1980 for the Israeli National Field Hockey Team.